 that the spurious domain emission limits for radio equipment are considered here to be applicable for the range 9 kHz to 300 GHz.
 However, for practical measurement purposes only, the frequency range of spurious emissions measurements may be restricted still ensuring that the limits are met.
 As guidance for practical purposes, the following measurement parameters are normally recommended:

+Table 1: Recommended measurement ranges